Technical Tips & Tricks

 - Attach a file (optional)

-- You have two options to upload a file (a) dragging/dropping the file or (b) using the “Add file” button
+- You have two options to upload a file (a) dragging/dropping the file or (b) using the “Add file” button to bring up the file picker where you can browse/upload a file from your computer.

 - Click “Post to forum” to save and share your contribution with the rest of the class.